nikibwbee/linear-regression-demo/README.md

 ## Project Structure

-- `notebooks/`: Your analysis notebooks
+- `notebooks/`: The analysis notebooks
 - `data/`: Datasets used in the notebooks